Overview

 Example test file

-Step 2: Add secrets to Your GitHub repository
+Step 2: Add secrets to DevOps platform

 - Go to Settings > Secrets and variables > Actions.